"Diamonds Are Forever" Slogan

 patrolled by guards with orders to shoot trespassers.

-It's because that area, as well as over half of the world's diamond supply is controlled by DeBeers, which has long
+It's because that area, as well as a big chunk of the world's diamond supply is controlled by DeBeers, which has long

 dominated the world's diamond trade.
 By limiting the global supply of available diamond